braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/opt-ins_and_opt-outs.md

 You can set up a campaign or Canvas that allows users who message in particular words to opt-out of future messaging.
 Canvases can be especially beneficial as they allow you to include a follow-up message that confirms the successful opt-out.

-#### Create a Canvas with a trigger of "Inbound WhatsApp Message"
+#### Step 1: Create a Canvas with a trigger of "Inbound WhatsApp Message"

 ![][6]{: style="max-width:85%;"}

-When selecting keyword triggers, make sure to incluide words like "Stop" or "No Message".
-If you choose this method, ensure your customers are aware of your opt-out words.
-For example, after receiving the initial opt-in, include the a follow up response like "To opt-out of these messages, message "Stop" at any time."
+When selecting keyword triggers, include words like "Stop" or "No Message".
+If you choose this method, ensure your customers know your opt-out words.
+For example, after receiving the initial opt-in, include a follow-up response like "To opt-out of these messages, message "Stop" at any time."

 ![][7]

+#### Step 2: Update the user's profile

-### Update the user's profile
+Update the user's profile by using the advanced JSON editor or creating a [Braze-to-Braze webhook]({{site.baseurl}}/user_guide/message_building_by_channel/webhooks/braze_to_braze_webhooks#things-to-know).

 1. Using the "Update user profile" Canvas action advanced JSON editor, use the following template: